Self-Organizing Map#

 ../../../_images/MDOScenario_SOM_v100.png

 A DOE may also be a good way to produce SOM maps.
-Figure SOM example on the Sobieski problem with a 10 000 samples DOE. shows an example with 10000 points on the same test case.
+The following figure shows an example with 10000 points on the same test case.
 This produces more relevant SOM plots.

 ../../../_images/som_fine.png